ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Today, as mentioned previously (click here), we see dispensing tables that are not made with much thought of enabling close, direct contact between the Dispenser and the Patient.
 See Custom Frame Fitting here.

-First, most of today's dispensing tables appear to be designed by traditional retail cabinet-counter makers in that little or no thought is given to the utility of the dispensing table as the point of direct contact between Dispenser and Patient and the subsequent delivery of rather expensive, high-tech, customized, handcrafted and personalized optical instruments, today's prescription eyewear.
+FIRST, many of today's dispensing tables appear to be designed by traditional retail cabinet-counter makers in that little or no thought is given to the utility of the dispensing table as the point of direct contact between Dispenser and Patient and the subsequent delivery of rather expensive, high-tech, customized, handcrafted and personalized optical instruments, today's prescription eyewear.
 The kidney-shaped dispensing table of yesteryears is much superior and more accommodating.

-Third, any Dispensary workstation design that impedes Hands-on dispensing tasks and delivery activities is counter productive.
+THIRD, any Dispensary workstation design that impedes Hands-on dispensing tasks and delivery activities is counter productive.
 Adequate types of hand tools and instruments and sufficient training in their use, is an imperative.
 Some Dispensaries are absent proper hand tools and-or display broken and damaged tools due to misuse.
 This is directly related to inadequate management and substandard training of Dispensers, which of course, adversely impacts the standard of care that Patients deserve and expect.

 "When the interests of the Consumer come first,

-it's win-win.
+it's always win-win.
 Otherwise, it's always lose-lose."

 It is presumably the intention of all Ophthalmic Dispensers to conscientiously practice the art of dispensing and delivery of eyewear with the optimum of skill and service whereby both the gross and subtle aspects of fitting a frame are applied.
 But while the majority of today's Dispensers are familiar with Basic Frame Alignment, the subject of Subtle Frame Adjustments fails to resonate in conversations with many industry members to wit, a rather blank, even puzzled facial expression is often visible in response to the broaching of the issue.

 Hopefully, the views presented in this discourse will resonate with industry members as a call-to-action with the result that they will work to avoid or discontinue today's all too common practice whereby a Dispenser casually, and absent any skillful attention to details, hands over prescription eyewear, and concludes the occasion with a statement such as, "How do they feel?" or "Shake your head and see if they're loose!"
-Everybody deserves eyewear, which has been conscientiously personalized to their maximum benefit, comfort and satisfaction. --

 About Hari S. Bird, Optician